civicrm/civicrm-dev-docs/docs/testing/phpunit.md

 Sometimes it will be convenient to prepare test data for whole test case - in such case, you will want to put all the test data creation code in there.

 Another option is for your test to implement `TransactionalInterface`.

-That will guarantee that each test will be wrapped in a Transaction, that will rollback automatically at the end of the test.
+That will guarantee that each test will be wrapped in a SQL transaction which automatically rolls back any database changes.

 !!! warning
     Schema changes in your test will cause an auto-commit of all changes, and